Green chili pepper pickles

 Chop 2 pickled peppers into small pieces and put them into a bowl.
 Add 1 minced garlic clove, 1 teaspoon hot pepper flakes, ½ teaspoon soy sauce, 1 teaspoon rice syrup, 1 teaspoons toasted sesame oil, and 1 teaspoon sesame seeds.
 Mix well.

-Roast a sheet of gim (seaweed paper) both sides very crispy.
+Roast a sheet of gim (seaweed paper) until both sides are very crispy.

 Put a serving of warm rice into a large wide-mouth bowl.
 Add some or all of the chopped and seasoned mixture, crush the roasted gim and add it too.
 Mix well with a spoon and eat.
 You can add extra sesame oil, too.